NaviOSS/NaviOS/README.md

 # dev_rules!
 - each arch is located in src/arch
-- develop a macro called header that defines bootloader header for an arch in mod.rs
 - develop a macro called arch_init and a function called init for an arch in mod.rs
 - asm should be reserved, as much as possible to the crate::arch::{arch}